 6. Set automatic data wipe for inactive devices

-Inactivity is easy to miss if you don’t monitor the list of connected devices regularly.
+Inactivity is easy to miss if you don’t monitor the device inventory regularly.
 In mobile device management in Google Workspace, the first administrative steps can be taken automatically if a device hasn’t been syncing data for too long.
 Auto wipe remotely removes business account data and managed applications from Android devices that show no activity for a certain number of days.

 7. Configure automatic blockade of Android devices that don’t comply with your organization’s policies